In this Cisco CCNA training tutorial, you’ll learn about the private address ranges. Scroll down for the video and also text tutorial.

 You still need to understand subnetting.
 So don't think, "Oh, well, if we don't have that IPv4 address space problem, why did I have to spend all that time in this section learning about subnetting?"

 You're still going to do subnetting even when you're using private IP addresses on the inside because you still need to do your logical addressing.
-You also need to be able to understand and to troubleshoot IP.
-Everything that you have learned in this section is very applicable to the real world and also of course for passing your CCNA Exam.
+You also need to be able to understand and troubleshoot IP.
+Everything that you have learned in this section is very applicable to the real world and also of course for passing your CCNA exam.

 Because we have the entire private IP address space to work with, it's common to see today's real-world enterprises using /24 subnets for their end hosts, a /30 for their point-to-point link, and a /32 for the loopbacks.